Strategically Prepare Design of Steel Structures for GATE Civil Engineering

 1. MATERIALS & SPECIFICATIONS (1/2 DAY)

-Although no direct questions are usually asked from this topic, it contains very important concept of permissible stresses in steel in various conditions (axial compression/tension, bending compression/tension, bearing & shear in bolt and FOS for these conditions, etc), and both in WSM & LSM.
+Although no direct questions are usually asked from this topic, it contains the very important concept of permissible stresses in steel in various conditions (axial compression/tension, bending compression/tension, bearing & shear in bolt and FOS for these conditions, etc), and both in WSM & LSM.
 This will be used in almost all the questions later.
-Therefore it is very important to learn these formulae and note them in formula sheet; it will come handy later.
+Therefore it is very important to learn these formulae and note them in the formula sheet; it will come handy later.

 2. RIVETED & BOLTED JOINTS (1.5 DAYS)